SferaDev/dhis2-bridge/README.md

 ## Key concepts

+### Multiple instance support

+You can use the Bridge library on different DHIS2 instances, including the current instance of a React App or external instances with basic authentication.

+When using the init method you receive a different Bridge Class Instance with independent cache/preheat/subscriptions...

+You can always retrieve all the existing Bridge Class Instances through an static method.

 ### Cache and consistence

 The main goal for the Bridge library is to be ```fast```, that's why one of our core principles is to re-use metadata.